bs-community/awesome-minecraft/readme.md

 - [Attribute Fixer](https://www.curseforge.com/minecraft/mc-mods/attributefix) - This mod fixes the attribute system in Minecraft which handles things like armour points, because many other mods are inadvertantly affected by a limit in this system.
 - [Diet Hopper](https://www.curseforge.com/minecraft/mc-mods/diet-hoppers) - This mod modifies the way Minecraft calculates the collision boxes of the hopper, so that you can access any visible blocks behind it.
 - [FoamFix](https://www.curseforge.com/minecraft/mc-mods/foamfix-optimization-mod) - Fixes various aspects of the Minecraft code, generally making the game faster.
-- [WTHIT](https://www.curseforge.com/minecraft/mc-mods/wthit) - Shows the block currently looked at (Newer version of WAILA, Hwyla etc.)
+- [WTHIT](https://www.curseforge.com/minecraft/mc-mods/wthit) - Shows the block currently looked at (Newer version of WAILA, Hwyla etc.).
-- [Block Helper](https://www.curseforge.com/minecraft/mc-mods/block-helper) - Shows the block currently looked at (Legacy alternative for older Minecraft versions than 1.6)
+- [Block Helper](https://www.curseforge.com/minecraft/mc-mods/block-helper) - Shows the block currently looked at (Legacy alternative for older Minecraft versions than 1.6).

 ### General